Pangolin Photo Challenge 2025 logo

 • Employees of Pangolin Photo Safaris and their immediate relatives or household.

-• Professional wildlife photographers who generate more than 20% of their annual income from activities related to wildlife photography, eg Stock images, selling prints, hosting seminars and classes, etc
+• Professional wildlife photographers who generate more than 20% of their gross annual income from activities related to wildlife photography, e.g. Stock images, selling prints, hosting seminars and classes, etc.

-The Pangolin Photo Challenge 2024 is divided into six challenges: Birds of the World, Monochrome Wildlife, Mammal Behaviour, Water as an Element, Out of Africa, and Best of 2024.
+The Pangolin Photo Challenge 2025 is divided into six challenges: Birds of the World, Mammal Behaviour, Out of Africa, Water as an Element, Monochrome Wildlife and The Best of 2025.

 Image Submission